HumphreyBoaGart/grackle/bin/grapp.md

-# Grackle User Management Roadmap
+# Grackle App Management Roadmap

-A checklist of basic things that the User Management utility needs to eventually do:
+A checklist of basic things that the App Management utility needs to eventually do:

 ## `grapp`